How I am ranking these

 So which one for your ecard

 Strip it to the decision you actually face.
 If the card is from a group and you do not want a clock on the free version, Reco is the default, and I would say that even setting the disclosure aside, though keep it in mind.
-If you want a free single ecard out the door fast or the cheapest possible price on a year-long bulk buy, SendWishOnline.
+If you want a free single ecard out the door fast from the biggest occasion library around, 123Greetings.
 If the card is from one person and the design is the point, Paperless Post.
 If it is going company-wide and InfoSec has a checklist, Kudoboard.
 If you want a clean per-card cost shown in your own currency for an international office, GroupGreeting.
 If the recipient is a grandparent who trusts the Hallmark name, the legacy brands.
 The mistake is picking by homepage instead of by the card in front of you, and the first question is almost always the same: is this from you, or from everyone?

 Turn it into a group ecard